 As part of the recovery from COVID-19, the government is keen for homeowners to help tackle climate change by carrying out work that will reduce their energy bills and cut carbon emissions.
-More than 600,000 new homes are set to become more energy efficient and the government says the grants could help to support more than 100,000 jobs.

 2. Once completed, you will receive a personalised energy plan as a first step to getting the Green Homes Grant where you can check which improvements may be suitable for your home.